registerresearch/Register-based-research/README.md

 The organization "registerresearch" is intended for code sharing and sharing of general experience and knowledge pertaining to register based research.
 The information here is open to everyone who signs up as a member.
-We encourage all researchers to controbute with program code and experiences.
+We encourage all researchers to contribute and participate in this community.

 Under the current repository it is expected that people contribute with general information and program code that is of egnerla interest or otherwise does not fit into any of the other repositories, i.e. under a specific programming language,